-As engineers, we have a responsibility to consider the impact of our work on both the surrounding community and the natural environment.
+As engineers, we have a responsibility to owners are asking about embodied carbon consider the impact of our work on both the surrounding community and the natural environment.
 We are hopeful that through collaboration, cooperation, and innovation, our industry will rise to the challenge of minimizing climate change.